Capital City

 For non-nationals, the Right to Work assessment (if applicable) may add up to three extra days.
 Additional time may be needed for follow-ups on this assessment.
 Please note, payroll cut-off dates can impact the actual start date.
 Playroll's payroll cut-off date is the 10th of each month unless otherwise specified.

 Employers in Poland must adhere to labor laws that establish standard working hours at 8 hours per day and an average of 40 hours per week.
 The total working time, including overtime, cannot exceed 48 hours per week on average over the applicable reference period.
-Employees are entitled to mandatory daily and weekly rest periods to promote work-life balance.
+Employees are entitled to mandatory daily rest of 11 hours and weekly rest of at least 35 consecutive hours to promote work-life balance.
 While some industries, such as healthcare and transportation, operate under different regulations, the general framework ensures fair working conditions for employees.
 Managerial staff may be exempt from standard working hour limitations but could be entitled to compensation for work on Sundays or public holidays.

 Overtime work in Poland is strictly regulated, with a standard cap of 150 hours per year unless otherwise specified in collective agreements.
 Employers must compensate overtime at an additional rate – 100% for work performed at night, on Sundays, and public holidays, and 50% for overtime on regular working days.
 Alternatively, employees may opt for time off in lieu of overtime pay.
 Failure to comply with these regulations can result in penalties, including fines and legal sanctions.
 Ensuring compliance with these laws is essential for maintaining a positive workplace environment and avoiding legal repercussions.